Pinnacle-Technology-Inc/Morelia/docs/source/terraform.rst

 By default, the classes ``QuestSink`` and ``InfluxSink`` are set to automatically stream to a database that is accessed by Grafana's queries in the dashboards provided.
 These can be changed, but will require you to create your own dashboard (or edit the one provided) to query from that database.

-If you want more details on editing Grafana dashboards, visit this section.
+If you want more details on editing Grafana dashboards, visit this section :ref:`grafana-label`

-..
-Add quick link to editing grafana section

 The setup of streaming to the dashboard is similar to that of the previous page: